andreas-roehler/operator-mode/README.md

     a = 10 * 5 + 2

+Should work out of the box for most languages.
-Currently the following languages are supported:
+Currently the following languages have the own config:

+Agda
+Clojure
+Coq
-Emacs Lisp,
+Emacs Lisp
-Haskell,
+Haskell
+Idris
+Java
 Python
+Scala
+Shell
+Sql
+Text

 Bug-reports are welcome.